 These financial statements have been prepared in accordance with applicable accounting standards in conformity with the requirements of the Companies (Jersey) Law 1991 and International Financial Reporting Standards (IFRS) as adopted in the E.U.
-In the prior year, the company prepared financial statements under U.K. GAAP, in accordance with FRS 101 'Reduced Disclosure Framework' (FRS 101).
-As such, the company has prepared IFRS transition disclosures required by IFRS 1 'First-time adoption of International Financial Reporting Standards'.
-The impact on the company's financial statements as a result of adopting IFRS is described in Note 3.

 These financial statements have been prepared on the going concern basis, under the historical cost basis (modified as explained in "Financial Assets and Liabilities" below).